-Th awardee of the John D. Baxter Prize for Entrepreneurship receives a $50,000 cash prize, the John D. Baxter Medal for Entrepreneurship, and global acclaim.
-The winner will be awarded at ENDO 2020, the largest gathering in the world of endocrinologist and professionals working in hormone health.
-Nomination information will be released in mid-2019.
+The award recipient of the Baxter Prize receives a $50,000 award, the John D. Baxter Medal for Entrepreneurship, and global acclaim.
+The winner will be awarded at the Society's annual meeting ENDO 2020, the largest gathering in the world of endocrinologist and professionals working in hormone health.

-Established career scientists and/or clinicians whose work has significantly advanced the translation of research findings to patient care .
+Nominee(s) must be established career scientists and/or clinicians whose work has significantly advanced the translation of research findings to patient care.

 Teams of scientists/entrepreneurs are eligible, with one team member designated as the lead nominee.